Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Discussion and Conclusion

 We would like this paper to be understood as an invitation to try and beat the provided early-FT estimates, and we can already suggest various improvements that could be achieved within our framework.
-Implementing filtering (App.~\ref{sec:filtering}) with the EUMLE could reduce the error mitigation overhead towards the bound from postselection, gaining (Thm.~\ref{thm:em_overhead_qpe}) up to a factor $2x$ reduction in total cost.
-Then, optimizing the probe state for the EUMLE algorithm could hopefully reduce it towards the ultimate phase estimation limits observed here, which would yield a saving $\sim 2-10x$ depending on the region of interest.
-Further savings could also be achieved in the fault-tolerant compilation of our algorithms, possibly by allowing slightly higher algorithmic error.
-For instance, one can consider reducing the number of bits of precision of rotation angles, but it is non-trivial to trade the gain in physical resources against the precision of the computed energies.
-On the other hand, the EUMLE needs accurate characterization of the noise model in order to construct a quasiprobability distribution and obtain its promised results.
-Determining how robust the EUMLE is to inaccurate characterization is a clear target for future work; though it is likely not robust in a completely adversarial model, the regularization likely makes it robust to a large fraction of non-adversarial noise.
+In this work, we have focused on developing noise-robust post-processing for data sampled using the sine-state QPE circuit, which is optimal only in the noiseless case.
+Optimizing this circuit while taking noise into account could further improve MSQPE and bring its performance closer to the information-theoretic limit \cite{kolodynski2013efficient}, potentially saving a factor $\approx 2$ (see App.~\ref{sec:qpe_gdn_numerical_comparison}).
+Additionally, applying the unary-iteration-based technique from Ref.\cite{leeEven2021} to the iterated qubitized walk operator could yield another $2\times$ reduction in logical costs.
+Furthermore, in App.~\ref{sec:filtering} we outline a filtering procedure for the EUMLE, which could reduce the error mitigation overhead towards the bound from postselection, potentially achieving a $4\times$ reduction in total cost (analogous to Thm.~\ref{thm:em_overhead_qpe_informal}).
+Additional savings could also be achieved in the compilation of our algorithms, by allowing higher algorithmic error.
+For instance, reducing the precision of rotation angles could lower physical resource requirements, though balancing this against energy estimation accuracy remains nontrivial.

+We emphasize that the EUMLE introduced in this work has potential applications beyond QPE, in more general estimation problems.
+On the other hand, the EUMLE needs accurate characterization of the noise model in order to construct a quasiprobability decomposition.
+Investigating the robustness of EUMLE against inaccurate noise characterization is a clear direction for future work.
+Similarly, further research is needed to characterize residual logical noise in specific fault-tolerant computation models.
+This characterization could be carried out analytically, by analyzing error correcting codes, decoders and distillation protocols, or experimentally, by extending noise characterization techniques such as gate set tomography \cite{merkel2013self,blume2017demonstration,Nielsen2021gatesettomography} to fault-tolerant computation.